 If you are looking for a family holiday with your children, Tunku Abdul Rahman Marine Park in Sabah is worth considering going.
 Located about 20 minutes away by speed boat from Kota Kinabalu, this marine park consists of five islands and coral reefs.
-It is named after Malaysia's first prime minister, Tun Abdul Rahman when gazetted as a National Park in 1974.
+It is named after Malaysia's first prime minister, Tun Abdul Rahman.

 The five islands that formed this park are Gaya Island, Manukan Island, Mamutik Island, Sapi Island and Sulug Island.
 Gaya Island is the biggest island in the park and has been a forest reserve since 1923.
-There is a Marine Ecology Research Centre in the island.
-As this island is occupied by illegal immigrants from the Phillipines, it is not advisable for tourists to go to this island.
+There is a Marine Ecology Research Centre on the island.
+The headquarter of the park is located at Manukan Island.
+This park was gazetted as Sabah's second national park in 1974 and covers an area of 50sq km.

 Manukan Island is the second biggest island in this park and is the recommended island to go for snorkelling, diving and swimming.
 There are many coral reefs and plenty of colourful fishes that will make your snorkelling fun especially if you are taking your children along with you.
 Do remember to wear a safety vest to enable you to float if you are not good at swimming.
 You can rent one at the beach.